 - December 1 – December 15: Grant decision notifications sent

-Prospective applicants can reach out to Program Staff for feedback on prospective or prior proposals between May 18, 2017 and July 24, 5:00 PM.
-Requests for feedback for the fall 2017 cycle cannot be accommodated after the stated deadline to ensure that all applicants receive equal consideration.
+The deadline to receive feedback from Program Staff on prospective or prior proposals is January 12, 5:00 PM.
+Feedback for the Spring 2018 cycle cannot be accommodated after the stated deadline to ensure that all applicants receive equal consideration.
 Due to the volume of requests, we encourage you to reach out as early as possible.
 Requests for feedback are not required to apply for Transom Grant funding.

-Invitations to submit full grant proposals in the fall 2017 cycle will be sent out on September 12, 2017, and the deadline for those proposals is September 29 at 5:00 PM.
-Final grant decisions will go out between December 1, 2017 and December 15, 2017.
+Invitations to submit full grant proposals in the Spring 2018 cycle will be sent out on March 6, 2018, and the deadline for those proposals is March 23 at 5:00 PM.
+Final grant decisions will go out between May 21, 2018 and May 31, 2018.
 Applicants will be notified directly by BCM on the outcome of their application.

 The LOI window is closed.